 Proximal row carpectomy.
-In this procedure, your doctor removes three carpal bones in the row of bones that is closest to the forearm.
+In this procedure, your doctor removes three carpal bones in the row of bones closest to the forearm.
 The procedure is designed to reduce your pain while maintaining some wrist motion.

 During the procedure, your doctor removes the damaged cartilage and then uses pins, plates, or screws to hold the joint in a permanent position.
-Over time, the bones fuse or grow together— similar to the way the fractured ends of a bone heal together.
+Over time, the bones fuse, or grow together— similar to the way the fractured ends of a bone heal together.

 In some cases, your doctor can perform a partial fusion in which just some of the carpal bones are fused together.
-This addresses the damaged joint surfaces, but leaves the healthy joints intact to preserve some wrist motion.
+This addresses the damaged joint surfaces but leaves the healthy joints intact to preserve some wrist motion.

 If your arthritis is extensive, however, a complete wrist fusion may be necessary.
 In this procedure, all of the carpal bones are fused together, along with the radius (one of the bones in the forearm).
 Although all wrist motion is eliminated in a complete fusion, forearm rotation and finger/thumb motion are generally preserved.

 Total wrist replacement (arthroplasty).
-In total wrist replacement, your doctor removes the damaged cartilage and bone in your wrist and then positions new metal or plastic joint surfaces to restore the function of the joint.
+In total wrist replacement, your doctor removes the damaged cartilage and bone in your wrist and then puts in new metal or plastic joint surfaces to restore the function of the joint.
 Replacing the wrist joint relieves the pain of arthritis while allowing more wrist movement than fusion.

 Living with Arthritis